 If your ponytail seems a little thinner or your big waves seem a little leaner, the natural assumption would be your hair is falling out… right?
 Not always.
-In actuality, there’s a major difference between hair loss and hair breakage—and identifying the correct “symptom” will help you devise a tailored plan that will increase your chances of successfully getting your locks back into shape.
+In actuality, there’s a major difference between hair loss and hair breakage—and identifying the correct “symptom” will help you devise a tailored plan with the right hair products for your needs that will increase your chances of successfully getting your locks back into shape.
 Here, we break down everything you need to know.

 What Is Hair Loss?